When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Great Choice for Little Wordsmiths

-Whether on the fridge or a magnetic board, your child can practice their writing and storytelling by combining words.
-With over 360 tiles, you may want to set a Tupperware container aside to avoid losing any along the way.
+Whether on the fridge or a magnetic board, your child can practice sentence structure and storytelling by combining words.
+With over 360 tiles, you may want to set a dedicated container aside to avoid losing pieces under the oven.

 Magnetic U.S. Map Puzzle